Contributors: Becky L., Sarah C.

 7) Yes, it REALLY does take 3 weeks to know if Alimentum RTF is a pass or fail, and 4-6 weeks for elemental formula.
 During this transition the poop will change several times.

 8) We are more than happy to help you find the correct formula.
 We have our recommendations and ask that you at least give them a shot if you are seeking our advice.

 9) There are of course times that we feel there’s a need to go out of order with a trial.
 We will explain to you the reason.

 10) We do not see good results with fortifying formula for extra calories.
-If baby is having issues gaining weight, but there is adequate intake of formula, this points toward the formula itself being tolerated.
+If baby is having issues gaining weight, but there is adequate intake of formula, this points toward the formula itself not being tolerated.
 Adding extra scoops trying to pack more calories in will not solve that problem and can quite likely make things worse.
-See: Weight Gain Issues.

 11) YOU are the parent.
 YOU decide what baby eats.
 We will absolutely advise you.
 HOWEVER you must be the one to stand up and fight for your baby.